sudosoph/docs/content/modules/kraken/reference/kraken-advanced-config.md

 ## Kraken Module Settings

-Once your application has been set up with Kraken you will find the following settings under `Advanced Config > kraken` in the Aperture portal.
+Once your application has been set up with Kraken you will find the following settings under `Advanced Config > kraken` in the Section Console.
 We will go over these settings under Operations.

 {{< gist section-io-gists c720b97f695ccabccf75c39239deb0c6 >}}